git-moss/DrivenByMoss-Documentation/KnownIssues.md

 DrivenByMoss is developed for Bitwig Studio.
 Bitwig has several concepts, which are not available in Reaper, e.g. Scenes, Clips and User parameters.

 * Since Reaper does not have specific track types FX Track Banks do not appear (or cannot be selected) on the devices.
 E.g. in Generic Flexi the *FX Track* actions do nothing.
 Furthermore, options to in-/exclude FX tracks have no effect.
-* The only way to insert MIDI messages into Reaper is via the Virtual MIDI keyboard input.
-If you map something with generic Flexi, it goes only into that channel (but not into the Action mapping) and does only work if the channel is record enabled.
-Therefore, the use-case is only to control devices which react or require MIDI CC.
-* MIDI clock cannot be sent to the device since this would require to enable the MIDI output of the device in Reaper.
 * The metronome volume text description is not updated (always shows -6.0dB).
 * Automation Touch mode is only supported for volume and panorama (limitation of the Reaper CSI API).
 Use Latch mode instead.
 * Disabled envelope automations are still sent to the device (since the bypass info can currently only be retrieved via the envelope chunk which has a bad performance impact).